-Small electrical items such as toasters, kettles, radios etc – items you can easily carry – can be deposited into a crate provided at the library entrance.
+The scheme covers small electrical items such as toasters, kettles, radios etc – items you can easily carry.
+Items must be deposited into a crate provided at the library entrance.
 The libraries are not able to accept anything large or heavy – such as televisions, monitors, microwaves, white goods or fridges and freezers – or anything damaged and beyond repair.

-Once goods have been dropped off, the items will be collected by Bicester Green or Orinoco – two local charities who help reuse and recycle waste – where they will be tested.
-Minor repairs will be made by volunteers and the items will then be sold on to benefit the charities.
+Once goods have been dropped off, the items will be collected by Bicester Green or Orinoco – two local charities that help reuse and recycle waste.
+The items will be tested, minor repairs will be made by volunteers and the items will then be sold on to benefit the charities.

-You could also try an online exchange website such as Freegle or Freecycle.
+You could also try an online auction website to sell your unwanted items or donate them via an exchange website such as Freegle or Freecycle.
 Your trash could be someone else’s treasure.
-Always make sure you follow social distancing and related guidance and that it is safe for you to move the items

 Part of Oxfordshire Recycles